RedPRL/sml-redprl/doc/src/atomic-judgment.rst

 where ``a = b kan type`` means ``a`` and ``b`` are equal Kan types.
 (The judgment ``a = b type`` is really an abbreviation of ``a = b pre type`` because ``pre`` is the default kind.)
+Following the PRL family of proof assistants which use partial equivalence relations, well-typedness is defined as the equality of the type and itself;
-To save some typing, ``a type`` stands for ``a = a type`` and ``a kan type`` stands for ``a = a kan type``.
+to save some typing, ``a type`` stands for ``a = a type`` and ``a kan type`` stands for ``a = a kan type``.

 In the presence of universes and equality types, one might wonder why we still have a dedicated judgmental form for type equality.
-It turns out to be very convenient to state type equality without specifying the universe levels;
-with this, we can survive without a universe level synthesizer as the one in Nuprl, which was created to alleviate the burden of guessing universe levels.
-One may intuitively treat the judgment
+That is, one may intuitively treat the judgment

 ::

     a = b type

-as ``(= (U omega) a b) true`` except that we cannot talk about ``(U omega)`` internally.
+as ``(= (U l) a b) true`` for some unknown universe level ``l``.
+It turns out to be very convenient to state type equality without specifying the universe levels;
+with this, we survived without a universe level synthesizer as the one in Nuprl, which was created to alleviate the burden of guessing universe levels.

 .. _jdg-subtype: